Simultaneous deformations and Poisson geometry: Applications to Poisson geometry

 In this subsection we consider deformations of Courant algebroid structures on a fixed pseudo-Riemannian vector bundle and of their generalized complex structures. {Deformations of generalized complex structures within a fixed Courant algebroid were studied by Gualtieri in \cite[\S5]{Gu2}.}

-Fix a Courant algebroid $E\to M$ and a \emph{generalized complex structure} $J$, i.e. a vector bundle map $J \colon E \to E$ with $J^2=-Id$, preserving the fiberwise pairing and satisfying an integrability condition \cite{Hi}\cite[Def.
-3.1]{Gu2}. $J$ can be equivalently encoded by a complex Dirac structure $A\subset E\otimes \CC$ transverse to the complex conjugate $\bar{A}$.
+Fix a Courant algebroid $E\to M$ and a generalized {almost} complex structure $J$, i.e. a vector bundle map $J \colon E \to E$ with $J^2=-Id$ preserving the fiberwise pairing. $J$ can be equivalently encoded by a complex {maximal isotropic subbundle} $A\subset E\otimes \CC$ transverse to the complex conjugate $\bar{A}$.
 The correspondence is as follows: given $J$, define $A$ to be the $+i$-eigenbundle of the complexification of $J$.
-Given $A$, consider the complex endomorphism of $E\otimes \CC$ with $+i$-eigenbundle $A$ and $-i$-eigenbundle $\bar{A}$, and define $J$ to be the restriction to $E$.
+Given $A$, consider the complex endomorphism of $E\otimes \CC$ with $+i$-eigenbundle $A$ and $-i$-eigenbundle $\bar{A}$, and define $J$ to be the restriction to $E$. {Further we have: $J$ is a \emph{generalized complex structure} (i.e., it satisfies a certain integrability condition \cite{Hi}\cite[Def.
+3.1]{Gu2}) if{f} $A$ is a \emph{complex Dirac structure}.}

-Hence we are in the situation of \S \ref{dirac}, except that we consider \emph{complex} Dirac structures in the complexification $E\otimes \CC$ of a (real) Courant algebroid.
-Notice that $E$ does not have a preferred splitting into Dirac subbundles.
-On the other hand, $E\otimes \CC$ is a complex Courant algebroid with a splitting $E\otimes \CC=A\oplus \bar{A}$ into complex Dirac subbundles.
-The construction of \cite[Thm.
+Hence we are in the situation of \S \ref{dirac}, except that we consider \emph{complex} {maximal isotropic subbundles} in the complexification $E\otimes \CC$ of a (real) Courant algebroid.
+Notice that $E$ does not have a preferred splitting into {maximal isotropic subbundles.} On the other hand, $E\otimes \CC$ is a complex Courant algebroid with a splitting $E\otimes \CC=A\oplus \bar{A}$ into complex {maximal isotropic subbundles.} The construction of \cite[Thm.
 4.5]{Dima} leads to a \emph{complex} graded manifold\footnote{It is given by a sheaf of graded commutative algebras over $\CC$ satisfying the usual locally triviality condition.} with a degree 2 symplectic structure $\op\cdot,\cdot\cp$, namely $\cN=T^*[2]A[1]$.
 We denote its ``global functions'', a graded commutative algebra over $\CC$, by $C_{\CC}(\cN)$.